disafronov/local-test/README.md

 # Local NPM + Dev CA (minimal)

-Run a local Nginx Proxy Manager with a self-signed CA and server certificates for the `*.test` domain.
+Run a local Nginx Proxy Manager with a self-signed CA and server certificates for the `*.local.test` domain.

 ## Quick start